-WATERWAY AND LOCATION: In Canoe Neck Creek, 38923 Burch Road, Avenue, St. Mary's County, Maryland.
+WATERWAY AND LOCATION: All work is proposed in Brenton Bay at 41393 Phillip Lane, Leonardtown, St. Mary's County, Maryland.

-PROPOSED WORK AND PURPOSE: The applicant proposes, in accordance with the attached plans, to create marsh along 1,100 linear feet of shoreline by depositing approximately 740 cubic yards of clean select sand fill stabilized with approximately 20,000 square feet of Spartina alterniflora to extend no more than 20 feet channelward of the approximate mean high water (MHW) shoreline; and to construct a 5-foot wide by 1,100 foot long stone containment sill by emplacing approximately 600 cubic yards of stone, with nine 6-foot vents, all to extend no more than 25 feet channelward of the approximate MHW shoreline.
-The project would create approximately 27,500 square feet of impacts to Canoe Neck Creek.
-All work is to be completed in accordance with the attached plans received on October 4, 2018.
-If you have any questions concerning this matter, please contact Ms. Laura Coleman at (410) 853-2051 or Lamuelle.L.Coleman@usace.army.mil.
+PROPOSED WORK AND PURPOSE: The applicant proposes to create a marsh along 185 feet of shoreline by depositing approximately 205 cubic yards of clean sloped sand to be planted with Spartina patens creating approximately 3,700 square feet of marsh extend no more than 15 feet channelward of the approximate mean high water (MHW) shoreline; to construct a 9-foot wide by 185-foot long and 3-foot high stone sill with three 5-foot wide vents to extend no more than 25 feet channelward of the approximate MHW shoreline.
+All work is proposed in accordance with the attached plans.
+If you have any questions concerning this matter, please contact Mrs. Erica Schmidt at (410) 962-6029 or Erica.Schmidt@usace.army.mil.